BREAKING: Jerry Jones claps back, Jason Garrett out as Cowboys’ head coach

 In 2018, the Cowboys were doomed for disappointment again after a 3-5 record to start the season heading into a bye week.
 However, they won seven of their final eight games and won the NFC East for the 3rd time under Jason Garrett.
 After beating Seattle at home, they lost to the Los Angeles Rams 30-22 and were eliminated from the playoffs.

-More than anything else, it’s those measly two playoffs wins in 10 years that have fans ready to move on from Jason Garrett.
+More than anything else, it’s those measly two playoff wins in 10 years that have fans ready to move on from Jason Garrett.

 Several names have been mentioned in connection to this opening, including former Green Bay Packers head coach Mike McCarthy, Baylor Bears head coach Matt Rhule and Oklahoma Sooners head coach Lincoln Riley.